 - Heterogeneously dense

 - Extremely dense

 The new law requires patients with Heterogeneously dense and Extremely dense tissue to be informed as they may be candidates for additional screening tools such as ultrasound or MRI.
 The denser the tissue, the more difficult it can be for a radiologist to interpret.

 If we find you have a dense pattern (Heterogeneously dense OR Extremely dense), your result letter will recommend that you talk to your referring health care provider about your breast cancer risk and discuss whether you may benefit from additional testing.
 If you and your primary care physician wish to have a screening ultrasound because your breast tissue is dense, EWBC can provide that service at our Brighton, Greece or Victor facility.
 Patients may be responsible for payment, depending on insurance coverage.

 Why can’t I have an ultrasound of my breasts INSTEAD of a mammogram?

 The mammogram remains the gold standard for detection of abnormalities in the breast and ultrasound further characterizes the tissue.
 Ultrasound is unable to detect the earliest forms of breast cancer, particularly microcalcifications which are seen on a mammogram.
 Ultrasound compliments the mammogram and may provide additional information but is not a substitute for a mammogram.

 To schedule a screening breast ultrasound

-If your last mammogram at our facility identified your tissue type as dense, we offer screening ultrasound appointments at our Brighton, Greece and Victor facilities.
+If your last mammogram at our facility identified your tissue type as dense, we offer screening ultrasound appointments at all of our facilities.
 If you would like a screening ultrasound, please call 585-442-2190.
 Please be aware some insurances do not cover screening ultrasounds or may apply the fee to your deductible plan.